mwmlln/ms2_learn_music_notation/README.md

 ### **Structure**

- * Navigation bar and footer are present on both pages for users navigate within the site
+ * Navigation bar and footer are present on both pages for users to navigate within the site
  * Upon loading a page Title and large start button present in display
  * Once the start button is pressed gaming panel is displayed and the game becomes accessible.
- * Choose 1 of 7 buttons to press to answer
+ * Choose 1 of 7 buttons to press for answer
- * Feedback is given for a user’s answer and score will update.
+ * Feedback is given to user’s answers and score will update.
  * Last score section to display the score from previous game.
  * HINT button located in the navigation bar in game page
  * Timer to notify the remaining seconds and RESET button to exit the game early.